There is no sense in burying the lead: There are no good low carbohydrate options available on any major airline.

 Airline Meal Options

 Gluten Free Meals

-You’d think that a gluten-free meal would be a good option.
+You’d think that a gluten-free meal would be a good keto option while traveling.
 No bread and no pasta is probably going to be low carb, right?
 Nope.
 Most gluten free meals I’ve had on flights just replace wheat products with rice products.
 Your bread is now a rice cracker, and your pasta is now a bed of rice.
-Gluten-free meals are not a good low carb option on flights.
+Gluten-free meals are not a good low carb option on flights for keto travelers.

 This sounds like it would be a good option as well.
 According to the diabetic meal description on Delta’s website, they are “Meals suitable for those who need to manage blood sugar levels.
-Foods excluded are high in sugars for example: syrups, jams, cakes and chocolate, unless specifically designed for diabetics.”
+Foods excluded are high in sugars for example syrups, jams, cakes, and chocolate, unless specifically designed for diabetics.”
 The problem is low sugar isn’t necessarily low-carb.
 Again, they are probably going to load the meal with grains.
-This might be the best option in that it eliminates the highest glycemic index foods, but it is hardly a great option.
+This might be the best option in that it eliminates the highest glycemic index foods, but it is hardly a great option for keto travelers.

 For the most part, these meals are defined by what is not in them, rather than what is in them.
 Kosher and halal meals will not have pork, Hindu meals will usually not have any meat.
 With the exception of Kosher for Passover meals, grains and other carbs won’t be affected by getting one of these meals.

 Here to, these meals are defined by what they lack, not what they contain—a distinct problem when trying to avoid carbs while traveling.
 There will still be wheat, rice, and other complex carbs in the meals.
 If vegetarian meals actually consisted of just vegetables, this would be a great option, but that is rarely the case.